zwartopwit/paspartout.api.public.v2.js/README.markdown

 * Fork the project
 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution
+* Make sure to add tests for it.
+This is important so I don’t break it in a future version unintentionally.

 ## Copyright